The Safest Mid-Size SUVs According to Latest IIHS Tests

 In practice, a vehicle that earned a "Good" rating in 2022 might only manage a "Marginal" today.
 For example, during 2025 testing, several popular mid-size models showed significant B-pillar intrusion that wasn't evident under older, lighter testing loads.
 Real-world data from the Highway Loss Data Institute (HLDI) indicates that vehicles achieving the "Top Safety Pick+" (TSP+) designation correlate with a 24% reduction in driver fatality risks compared to non-rated peers.

-The Critical Gaps in Consumer Safety Research
+Gaps in Safety Research

 Many buyers rely on outdated "5-star" ratings that fail to account for rear-seat passenger protection or headlight effectiveness.
 A common mistake is assuming that all trim levels of a specific model offer the same level of protection.
 Often, the highest safety ratings only apply to trims equipped with specific LED projector headlights, while base models may have "Poor" rated halogens that significantly limit night-time visibility.